Est.2010

 Specific Actions for Building a Relevant Network for Your Career Change:

-• Join online communities, forums, or Discord groups related to your target sector (tech, coding, cybersecurity, etc.) and start engaging.
+• Join online communities, forums, Slack, or Discord groups related to your target sector (IT, Coding, Cyber Security, etc.) and start engaging.

 • Search for and connect with people on LinkedIn who’ve moved from your current industry into the one you're aiming for.
 Reach out with a genuine message and ask for a quick chat.

 • Attend free or low-cost local networking events, webinars, or industry meetups.
-Even just one conversation can shift your thinking.
+Even a single conversation can shift your perspective.

 • Share your goals with your existing network.
 You never know who knows someone in your target field.